-The total planned scope of CZK-denominated medium-term and long-term government bonds gross issue on domestic market in 2020 has been increased by CZK 110 billion compared to the Quarterly Report to a minimum amount of CZK 480.0 billion, but its actual value will depend mainly on the state budget performance in the second half of this year and also on the situation on domestic and foreign financial markets.
-The stated minimum value of the issue of CZK-denominated medium-term and long-term government bonds does not include sales of government bonds as part of exchange operations, where the Ministry buys back government bonds due in 2021.
+The total planned scope of CZK-denominated medium-term and long-term government bonds gross issue on domestic market in 2021 has been decreased by CZK 80 billion compared to the Quarterly Report to a minimum amount of CZK 500.0 billion due to higher involvement of money market instruments in covering this year's financing needs than in previous years.
+Actual value of issuance activity will depend mainly on the state budget performance in the second half of this year and also on the situation on domestic and foreign financial markets.
+The stated minimum value of the issue of CZK-denominated mediumterm and long-term government bonds does not include sales of government bonds as part of exchange operations, where the Ministry buys back government bonds due in 2022.

-The Ministry plans to re-open already issued CZK-denominated medium-term and long-term government bonds on domestic market with maturity from 2022 in dependence on the interest and demand from primary dealers and recognized dealers.
-In connection with the decline in CZKdenominated government bond yields along the entire yield curve, the Ministry plans to issue a new fixed-rate CZK-denominated issue maturing in 2028, 2029 or 2035 in order to approximate the average coupon rate of bonds sold closer to the new market conditions.
-The issuance including the inclusion of variable-rate CZK-denominated medium-term and long-term government bonds will be carried out with the respect to the riskiness of the debt portfolio and maintaining strategic targets and limits for risk parameters of the state debt portfolio valid for the medium-term horizon.
+The Ministry plans to re-open already issued CZK-denominated medium-term and long-term government bonds on domestic market with maturity from 2023 in dependence on the interest and demand from primary dealers and recognized dealers.
+The Ministry plans to issue a new fixedrate CZK-denominated issue maturing from 2028 with the aim of achieving a smooth redemption profile of the state debt in the relevant years.
+The issuance activity including the inclusion of variable-rate CZK-denominated medium-term and long-term government bonds will be carried out with the respect to the riskiness of the debt portfolio and maintaining strategic targets and limits for risk parameters of the state debt portfolio valid for the medium-term horizon.

-The Ministry will continue in tap sales of mediumterm and long-term government bonds from its own asset account on the secondary market via electronic trading platform MTS Czech Republic during the second half of 2020 supplementing the issuance on primary market due to the significantly higher flexibility of these operation, as they may be carried out more often and in the limited scope of total nominal value compared to the auctions on primary market.
+The Ministry will continue in tap sales of mediumterm and long-term government bonds from its own asset account on the secondary market via electronic trading platform MTS Czech Republic during the second half of 2021 supplementing the issuance on primary market due to the significantly higher flexibility of these operation, as they may be carried out more often and in the limited scope of total nominal value compared to the auctions on primary market.
 In the case of government bonds with a longer time to maturity, tap sales can be also used to manage the average time to maturity of the debt portfolio.
-In exchange operations, the Ministry will focus on government bonds with a maturity in 2021, allowing to prefinance state debt redemptions without an increase in gross state debt this year.
+In exchange operations, the Ministry will focus on government bonds with a maturity in 2022, allowing to pre-finance state debt redemptions without an increase in gross state debt this year.